-Julia Dozier, District Executive Director of Economic Development Chabot-Las Positas Community College District jdozier@clpccd.org
+Julia Dozier, District Executive Director of Economic Development and Contract Education Chabot-Las Positas Community College District jdozier@clpccd.org

-The written protest sets forth, in detail, all grounds for the protest, including without limitation all facts, supporting documentation, legal authorities and argument in support of the grounds for the protest; any matters not set forth in the written protest shall be deemed waived.
-All factual contentions must be supported by competent, admissible and creditable evidence.
+- The written protest sets forth, in detail, all grounds for the protest, including without limitation all facts, supporting documentation, legal authorities and argument in support of the grounds for the protest; any matters not set forth in the written protest shall be deemed waived.
+All factual contentions must be supported by competent, admissible and creditable evidence. - Any protest not conforming with the forgoing shall be rejected by the Chabot-Las Positas Community College District as invalid.